-Following the enactment of the CIA Information Act, Congress enacted similar "operational files" statutes pertaining to records maintained by three other intelligence agencies: the National Security Agency, 268 the National Reconnaissance Office, 269 and the National Geospatial-Intelligence Agency.
-270 This special statutory protection is modeled after, and quite similar to, the CIA Information Act.
-271 For example, 50 U.S.C. § 432a provides that "[t]he Director of the National Reconnaissance Office, with the coordination of the Director of National Intelligence, may exempt operational files of the National Reconnaissance Office from the provisions of section 552 of title 5 which require publication, disclosure, search, or review nondisclosure provisions under Exemption 3"); FOIA Post, "FOIA Amended by Intelligence Authorization Act" (posted 12/23/02) (commenting on similar rationale underlying 2002 FOIA amendment, which made exception to FOIA's "any person" rule in certain circumstances for requests received by "elements of the intelligence community").
+Following the enactment of the CIA Information Act, Congress enacted similar "operational files" statutes pertaining to records maintained by three other intelligence agencies: the National Security Agency, the National Reconnaissance Office, and the National Geospatial-Intelligence Agency.
+This special statutory protection is modeled after, and quite similar to, the CIA Information Act.
+For example, 50 U.S.C. § 432a provides that "[t]he Director of the National Reconnaissance Office, with the coordination of the Director of National Intelligence, may exempt operational files of the National Reconnaissance Office from the provisions of section 552 of title 5 which require publication, disclosure, search, or review

-Information Act, 50 U.S.C. § 431, as "exempt[ing] the [CIA]'s 'operational files' from disclosure under the FOIA); Wolf v.
+See CIA v.
+Sims, 471 U.S. 159, 167, 174 n.19 (1985) (dictum) (characterizing CIA Information Act, 50 U.S.C. § 431, as "exempt[ing] the [CIA]'s 'operational files' from disclosure under the FOIA); Wolf v.
 CIA, 569 F. Supp.
 2d 1, 8 (D.D.C.
 2008) (recognizing that "[t]he CIA Information Act permits the CIA to designate certain files as 'operational files' and exempt those files from the FOIA provisions requiring 'publication or disclosure, search or review," and rejecting as moot "plaintiff's challenge to the adequacy of the CIA's search[] premis[ed] on its alleged failure to search the operational files" (quoting 50 U.S.C. § 431(a))); Aftergood v.
 Nat'l Reconnaissance Office, 441 F. Supp.
 2d 37, 44 (D.D.C.
 2006) (recognizing that CIA Information Act, 50 U.S.C. § 431, as statute "which . . . provides a mechanism by which operational files can be exempted from the FOIA's search and review requirement"); see also ACLU v.
 DOD, 351 F. Supp.
 2d 265, 271 (S.D.N.Y.
 2005) (acknowledging that CIA Information Act "authoriz[es] a general exemption for operational files from FOIA search and review requirements," but ultimately "declin[ing] to find that [CIA's] operational files warrant any protection from the requirements of FOIA" where court determined that CIA had not adhered "to the statutory authority for exempting operational files").

-268 See 50 U.S.C. § 432b (2006) (authorizing special "operational files" treatment for National Security Agency).
+See 50 U.S.C. § 432b (2006) (authorizing special "operational files" treatment for National Security Agency).

-$^{^{269}}$ See id. § 432a (authorizing special "operational files" treatment for National Reconnaissance Office).
+See id. § 432a (authorizing special "operational files" treatment for National Reconnaissance Office).

-$^{^{270}}$ See id. § 432 (authorizing special "operational files" treatment for National Geospatial-Intelligence Agency); see also FOIA Post, "Agencies Rely on Wide Range of Exemption 3 Statutes" (posted 12/16/03).
+$^{270}$ See id. § 432 (authorizing special "operational files" treatment for National Geospatial-Intelligence Agency); see also FOIA Post, "Agencies Rely on Wide Range of Exemption 3 Statutes" (posted 12/16/03).

-271 See 50 U.S.C. § 431; Aftergood, 441 F. Supp.
+See 50 U.S.C. § 431; Aftergood, 441 F. Supp.
 2d at 44 n.8 (noting that, "[a]s both the parties and the amicus agree, [50 U.S.C.] § 432a was modeled on [50 U.S.C.] § 431, and much of § 432a's language is substantially identical to corresponding provisions of § 431").